Call2Me

 Q.What if my function endpoint fails?

-The platform surfaces the error to the LLM as the function result.
+The platform hands the LLM a plain-text error instead of raising, and passes through the first 200 characters of your response body.
 Your agent prompt should tell the model what to do on failure — usually 'apologize and offer to transfer to a human' or 'try again once.'

 ShareX / TwitterLinkedIn